 Now I realize that things are not going to change tomorrow, and that many guidelines and rules around this decision will need to be drafted.
 But we are moving in the right direction.
 And that is what matters!
 I also realize that some of you reading may disagree with my opinion on this topic.
 And that’s ok.
 It is a controversial issue and everyone is going to have their own opinion.
 I am simply expressing mine.
 If you are interested in reading more about the Supreme Court Decision here is an article discussing it.

-1 cup full fat organic coconut milk (I recommend this brand because it is BPA free)
+- 1 cup full fat organic coconut milk

-1/4 cup coconut butter or coconut manna (buy here)
+- 1/4 cup coconut butter or coconut manna

-1 1/4 to 1 1/2 cup finely shredded coconut (depends how thick you like your oatmeal)
+- 1 1/4 - 1 1/2 cups finely shredded coconut depends how thick you like your oatmeal

 Place a medium pot on the stove on medium heat